Waterdrips/waterdrips2.github.io/_posts/2020-02-28-introducing-arkade.md

 ```

-However, im going to set an overide for the Helm installation, so our functions scale down to 0 when they are idle, saving
+However, I'm going to set an override for the Helm installation, so our functions scale down to 0 when they are idle, saving
 cluster resources.
 In the full helm command we would use `--set faasIdler.dryRun=false`, as you can see from the command below
 we just pass the same flag in.
 Easy as that!